Victor O'Connor: Education and career

 Following in the footsteps of his eldest brother, Alfred Edward O'Connor, Vic O'Connor was accepted by Melbourne University to study law.
 He was successful and was awarded a Bachelor of Laws degree (LLB 1940 Law) as confirmed by the university (Alumni Administration Officer, Advancement Office, The University of Melbourne, 2018, personal communication, 12 July).
 After graduating, he practiced as a solicitor until the late 1950s.

 During World War 2 (1939-1945) O'Connor enlisted in the Army Citizen Military Forces, rising to the rank of Sergeant; his younger brother, Norman Andrew, and his sister's husband, Sidney Henry William Mounsey, fought overseas.
 O'Connor's photograph appears in his military dossier on page 2, in National Australian Archives, World War 2 collection.

 He was, at the same time, drawing, painting and exhibiting his work.
 In 1941, his talent was officially recognized by his peers - he was awarded first prize by the Contemporary Art Society, sharing the prize with Donald Friend.
 As Bernard Smith stated: "Tucker ...
 Counihan and O'Connor [were] the three major contributors of the exhibition".

 In 1946, O'Connor, Bergner and Counihan held their first major exhibition, Three Realist Artists, 16–25 July 1946, at the Myer Art Gallery in Melbourne which attracted considerable notice and approval.
 During an interview with John Elder in 1998 O'Connor summed up their direction at the time: "The mainstream were painting yellow circles and black squares and we were painting the passing parade."

 By the mid-1950s O'Connor was also gaining recognition as a landscape painter.
-The Age art critic praised his scenes for their "poetic warmth and feeling", and noted that they were "richly coloured ... and glow with an inner light".
+The Age art critic, Arthur V. Cook praised his scenes for their "poetic warmth and feeling", and noted that they were "richly coloured ... and glow with an inner light".

 In 1960 O'Connor was one of several Australian realist artists who, led by Noel Counihan, exhibited in Russia.

 At that time, he decided to cease law practice and devote himself entirely to art; moving from Melbourne to Sydney.
 From 1973 to 1974 he and his family travelled extensively in England, Scotland and Europe, where he painted and exhibited.

 It was in 1983 that he finally returned permanently to Victoria, settling in the seaside suburb of Dromana.

 He continued to paint well into old age, until prevented by arthritis and failing eyesight.
 In September 2010 he was buried beside his wife Vera, in Dromana Cemetery, Arthur's Seat, Victoria.